 Ms. Parker has been a licensed attorney in Texas for over 23 years.
-She is certified by the Texas Board of Legal Specialization in Family Law.
-She is licensed to practice in the United States Federal Courts: Eastern and Northern District of Texas and the Fifth District of the United States Court of Appeals in New Orleans.
+She is certified by the Texas Board of Legal Specialization in Family Law and is a member of the Texas Academy of Family Law Specialists.
+She is licensed to practice in the United States Federal Courts: Eastern and Northern District of Texas and the Fifth District of the United States Court of Appeals.

 Family Law Experience.

-Ms. Parker practices exclusively family law in Denton County, Texas, and has been in practice since 1997.
-She believes that an attorney owes the client the duty of honesty and transparency.
-A client can expect Ms. Parker to provide the good, the bad, and the ugly about their case.
+Ms. Parker practices exclusively family law in Denton County, Texas.
+She is a strong litigator and advocate for her client.
+She believes an attorney owes the client the duty of honesty, straight talk, and transparency.

-Ms. Parker has experience litigating and mediating highly contested divorce and custody cases, property division, military divorces, same-sex divorces, establishment of paternity, division of military retirement, the establishment, enforcement and/or modification of spousal support and child support.
-She is a credentialed mediator and a strong advocate for resolving conflicts through mediation or collaboration.
+For 22 years, Ms. Parker has litigated and mediated highly contested divorce and custody cases, including property division, military divorces, same-sex divorces, paternity, division of military retirement, the establishment, enforcement and/or modification of spousal support and child support.
+She is a credentialed mediator and a strong advocate for resolving conflicts through mediation.
 She has litigated and mediated Hague Convention (international child abduction) cases in Federal and state courts.
 She has also been retained as an expert to consult in Hague Convention cases for other attorneys in the Dallas/Forth Worth Metroplex.
 She is hardworking and a highly respected attorney in Denton County.
+She is regularly appointed by other attorneys to mediate their family law cases.

 In property division cases, the courts will divide the community estate in a just and right manner.
 This does not mean that the division would be equal or 50/50.
 The law gives the courts discretion to determine what is just and right.
-Ms. Parker will guide you through the process of dividing property, whether it's a large community estate or pots and pans.
-For high net worth estates, Ms. Parker will talk to you about issues of tracing, reimbursement, and whether to employ a financial expert to trace your separate estate and reimbursement claims.
+Ms. Parker will guide you through the process of dividing property, whether it's dividing a large community estate or dividing pots and pans.
+For high net worth estates, Ms. Parker will discuss with the client issues of tracing, reimbursement, and whether to employ a financial expert to trace your separate estate and reimbursement claims.

 Practice is Limited to Denton County, Texas.